Nazarov-Wenzl algebras, coideal subalgebras and categorified skew Howe duality: Koszulity and Gradings

-The following theorem shows the existence of a hidden grading on the cyclotomic VW-algebras.
-Recall that any block $\mathcal{B}$ of ordinary or parabolic category $\cO$ for $\mg$ is equivalent to the category of modules over the endomorphism ring $A=\END_\mg{P_\mathcal{B}}$ of a minimal projective generator $P$.
+We now deduce the existence of a hidden grading on the cyclotomic VW-algebras.
+Recall that any block $\mathcal{B}$ of ordinary or parabolic category $\cO$ for $\mg$ is equivalent to the category of modules over the endomorphism algebra $A=\END_\mg(P_\mathcal{B})$ of a minimal projective generator $P_\mathcal{B}$.
 By \cite{BGS}, $A$ has a natural Koszul grading which we fix.
 The category of finite dimensional graded $A$-modules is called the {\it graded version} of $\cB$ and denoted $\hat{\cB}$.
-For a block of $\cO(n)$, the algebra $A$ is precisely the Khovanov algebra attached to the block in \cite{ES_diagrams}.
+In case of $\cO^\pp(n)$, the algebra $A$ is the Khovanov algebra from \cite{ES_diagrams} attached to the block.